lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 </script>
 ```
 \begin{center}
-A simple login form component, It makes a request using axios.
+A simple login form component, It makes a request using Axios.
 \end{center}

-This example uses the axios HTTP library, but the same ideas apply if you are using fetch or another HTTP client.
+This example uses the Axios HTTP library, but the same ideas apply if you are using fetch or another HTTP client.

-We mighjt not want to make a request to a real server when testing this component - component tests should (generally) run in isolation.
+We might not want to make a request to a real server when testing this component - component tests should (generally) run in isolation.
 One option here is to mock the `axios` module - most runners will have some sort of module mocking/stubbing feature, such as `jest.mock()` (Jest), `vi.mock()` (Vitest) or `cy.stub()` (Cypress).

 We probably want to test: